NiklausHofer/suniversal/README.md

 ## TL;DR

 *suniversal* is a USB adapter for *SUN Type 5* keyboards.
-All keys are working.
 It is developed on an *Arduino Pro Micro*, but other boards based on the *ATmega32U4* micro-controller should work as well.

+#### Features
+- all keys working
+- boot protocol supported, i.e. works in BIOS
+- keyboard LEDs controlled by host

 #### Compatibility
 | keyboard | status                                   |